Russ Meets Zoie Madison SmallAugust 11, 2019 in the United States ⋅ ☁️ 63 °F

 In lieu of showers, we bathed in the crystal clear Yahk River.
 Very refreshing!
 Sorry, no pictures.Read more

-Enjoyed the day kicking around Banff NP.
+Enjoyed the day kicking around Banff National Park.
 Since it is Monday, finding a campsite was easy.
 Fighting the hordes of people at every scenic viewpoint was not.

 We finished the day by scoring a parking spot in the "full" parking lot at Lake Louise.
 Then got front row seats at the Alpine Social Fairmont Hotel garden for beer and nachos.
 Our luck is still with us!😊Read more

-The animals were very agreeable today.
+The animals in Jasper National Park were very agreeable today.
 Big Horn Sheep, Mountain Goats, Elk, Black Bear, Whitetail deer.